Teast

 • Focused on adult learners and academic contexts

-• Commonly required in parts of Western Europe
+• Commonly requested in some Western European institutions

-While both TEFL and CELTA prepare you to teach English, the differences in format, intensity, cost, and specialization are significant:
+While all three prepare you to teach English, the differences in format, intensity, cost, and specialization are significant:

-• Intensity: CELTA is academically demanding and includes hands-on teaching assessments.
-TEFL courses vary, but many are self-paced and less intensive—great for people with other commitments.
+• Intensity: CELTA is academically demanding and includes hands-on assessments.
+TEFL and Level 5 TEFL courses vary, but many are self-paced—making them easier to fit into busy lives.

-• Focus: CELTA is designed specifically for teaching adults, particularly in English-speaking countries or formal institutions.
-TEFL training usually covers a broader range—kids, teens, adults—which matches most job markets abroad.
+• Focus: CELTA is designed for teaching adults, particularly in formal institutions.
+TEFL and Level 5 TEFL cover a broader range—kids, teens, and adults—which better matches most global job markets.

-In short: CELTA is a strong credential, but it’s not essential unless you’re targeting specific jobs.
-For most new teachers—especially those planning to teach kids or work in Asia or Latin America—a good TEFL course is the better first step.
+In short: CELTA is respected but narrow in focus.
+For most new teachers—especially those heading to Asia, Latin America, or online—TEFL or Level 5 TEFL is the better first step.

 Which Certification Do Employers Prefer?